kangstephen94/GithubAPI/README.md

 ## Requirements

+* It should be possible to provide different project URL to pull top commenters for.
+See `config.js`.
 * Focus on making code readable.
 * Over-communicate.
 * Create small, focused commits.
 * Use ESLint and Prettier (pre-installed) for standard code formatting.
   * You would do this by running `npm run eslint:fix`, it will fix all issues it can, reformat your code and output errors it couldn't fix
   * Make sure you do this before submitting your task to us.
 * Just like with about any API respect [Github's rate limits.](https://developer.github.com/v3/rate_limit/) Handle errors when limit is exceeded.
-Reflect remaining limits in progress.
+Reflect remaining limits in progress indicator.
 * Feel free to use any packages, except ones that wrap Github API.
 You have to use their API natively for this challenge.
 * All packages must be installed in `package.json`, so you project will be runnable out of the box.